ben-kemister/development-cheat-sheets/content/tools/kubernetes/kubectl/_index.md

 title: kubeclt
 tags:
  - container
- - development
  - kubernetes
  - kubectl
 ---

-Kubernetes provides a command line tool _**kubectl**_ for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
+Kubernetes provides a command line tool kubectl for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.
 <!--more-->

 ## Configuration